44 Best Hulu Documentaries to Stream Now

 Watch: A Glitch in the Matrix

-Presented by Ahmir “Questlove” Thompson, Summer of Soul is part music film and part Black history documentary.
-Transport back to the summer of ‘69 in this powerful and important story that celebrates Black music, culture, and fashion at the iconic Harlem Cultural Festival.
+Presented by Ahmir “Questlove” Thompson, Summer of Soul is a musical time capsule of a little-known moment in Black history.
+Transport back to the summer of ’69 in this powerful and important story that celebrates Black music, culture, and fashion at the now-iconic Harlem Cultural Festival.

 Watch: Summer of Soul